loathers/loathers.github.io/PR-Overview.md

 **STEP 7: MAKE THE DANG PULL REQUEST**

 Hey, guess what!
 You can finally make a pull request.
-To make the pull request, go to the base branch on GitHub, and click on the "New Pull Request" button.
+To make the pull request, go to the upstream project (the one that you initially forked from) on GitHub, and click on the "New Pull Request" button.

 ![image](https://user-images.githubusercontent.com/8014761/149842328-f97ee8de-9859-45b3-aa0f-ed31ac615ce0.png)